adithyavis/react-native-reanimated-tab-view/README.md

 - [`Tab label aligning vertically in some devices when render single tab.`](https://github.com/react-navigation/react-navigation/issues/11083)
 - [`Screen getting stuck when switching between the tabs while keyboard opened.`](https://github.com/react-navigation/react-navigation/issues/11301).

-react-native-reanimated-tab-view depends purely on [`react-native-reanimated`](https://github.com/software-mansion/react-native-reanimated/), and hence the above issues won't be encountered.
+reanimated-tab-view depends purely on [`react-native-reanimated`](https://github.com/software-mansion/react-native-reanimated/), and hence the above issues won't be encountered.

 2. The animation and gesture primitives offered by [`react-native-reanimated`](https://github.com/software-mansion/react-native-reanimated/) and [`react-native-gesture-handler`](https://github.com/software-mansion/react-native-gesture-handler/) help in making swipe and jump behaviors of TabView more controllable.